 The Board subsequently initiated an ambitious capital campaign in 2004 to raise $650,000.
 These funds would allow the Board to purchase the building, implement “first-phase” interior renovations to enhance its use as the new Center for the Arts of Homer, and fund a small start-up operating budget.
 Concurrently the Board administered a cultural needs assessment through NYSCA and the Cultural Council of Cortland County, which helped establish potential support for the Center’s project from area residents and other potential donors.

 In June, 2005 the Board of Directors purchased the First Baptist Church of Homer with cash and a private mortgage.
 Permanent financing was secured from the Tompkins Trust Company, backed by a USDA/Rural Development guarantee.

-The Center for the Arts of Homer was a reality.
+The Center for the Arts of Homer became a reality.

 In 2005, the Center hired its first paid Executive Director, Daniel Hayes, an arts administrator with a track record of managing and directing a performance space in Upstate New York.
-Mr. Hayes immediately put together a year-long schedule of exciting performances, with an average of 25 to 27 performances.
-The performances were successes, earning the Center funds, community visibility and good will.
+Mr. Hayes immediately put together a year-long schedule of performances, with an average of 25 to 27 performances annually.
+The performances were successes, earning the Center operating funds, community visibility, and goodwill.

 The Center for the Arts of Homer was quickly established as one of Upstate New York’s premier performance spaces.

 The Board of Directors and Executive Director undertook additional renovations that established offices, and made fire code updates, new wiring and made enhancements to sound, lighting and performance amenities.
 A major renovation created new community use space in the former gymnasium, with the addition of a dance floor, and the purchase of equipment and furniture to make it a multi-purpose space for community events, classes, workshops and functions.